PangSimo/TFT-Crawler/README.md

 # TFT-Crawler
 Blitz.gg Crawler for TFT games

+*** Check https://github.com/jyji/TFT-Crawler.
+Its improwed and better bversion of this code

 This crawler first fetch top 1000 players from na and euw then search each one in blitz.gg for it's recent games.

 *Run programs in numbers order